-Staff had individual supervision meetings with a nominated supervisor and annual appraisals with the registered manager.
-Staff said this gave them the opportunity to discuss any issues or concerns that they had about caring for and supporting people, and gave them the support that they needed to do their jobs more effectively.
-Good training and supervision helped to ensure that people were cared for by staff who were confident, competent and supported by the registered manager and provider in their development.
+Staff had individual supervision meetings and an annual appraisal with either the deputy manager or care supervisor.
+This gave staff the opportunity to discuss any issues or concerns that they had about caring for and supporting people, and gave them the support that they needed to do their jobs more effectively.
+Good training and supervision helped to ensure that people were cared for by staff who were confident, competent and supported by the management in their development.